nggit/tremolo/README.md

 Well, `latin-1` on the right side is not required.
 The default is `utf-8`.

 You can save it as `hello.py` and just run it with `python3 hello.py`.

-Your first *hello world* page with Tremolo will be at http://localhost:8000/hello.
+And your first *hello world* page with Tremolo will be at http://localhost:8000/hello.

 ## ASGI Server
 Tremolo is an HTTP Server framework.
 You can build abstractions on top of it, say an ASGI server.

 In fact, Tremolo already has ASGI server (plus WebSocket) implementation.

-So you can immediately use existing [ASGI applications / frameworks](https://asgi.readthedocs.io/en/latest/implementations.html#application-frameworks), behind Tremolo (ASGI server).
+So you can immediately use existing [ASGI applications / frameworks](https://asgi.readthedocs.io/en/latest/implementations.html#application-frameworks), on top of Tremolo (ASGI server).

 For example, If a minimal ASGI application with the name `example.py`: